ARTICLE PROCESSING CHARGES

 - Review paper

-The review paper should briefly write the aim, findings or purpose.
+The review paper should briefly state the aim, findings, or purpose.